YiboZhao90s/Colocalization/README.md

 # Colocalization
-Colocalization Analysis on Moderate-Severe Asthma GWAS signals and xQTLs
+Colocalization Analysis on Moderate-Severe Asthma GWAS signals and xQTLs.
+This is part of WP1 of MRC grant (the MuCoSA project) at University of Leicester

-# Meta-QTL
+# Data Description
+## QTL
 - GTExb38Lung_mucin N = 99268 (b38)
 - GTExb38Blood_mucin N = 109537 (b38)
 - GTExb37Lung_mucin N = 83598 (b37)